laraandree/RxCache/Examples/Pods/RxCache/README.md

 RxCache provides a set of classes to indicate how the Provider needs to handle the cached data:

-* [LifeCache](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/LifeCache.java) sets the amount of time before the data would be evicted.
-If LifeCache is not supplied, the data will be never evicted unless it is required explicitly using [EvictProvider](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EvictProvider.java), [EvictDynamicKey](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EvictDynamicKey.java) or [EvictDynamicKeyGroup](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EvictDynamicKeyGroup.java).
+* [LifeCache](https://github.com/VictorAlbertos/RxSCache/blob/master/Pod/Classes/LifeCache.swift) sets the amount of time before the data would be evicted.
+If LifeCache is not supplied, the data will be never evicted unless it is required explicitly using [EvictProvider](https://github.com/VictorAlbertos/RxSCache/blob/master/Pod/Classes/EvictProvider.swift), [EvictDynamicKey](https://github.com/VictorAlbertos/RxSCache/blob/master/Pod/Classes/EvictDynamicKey.swift) or [EvictDynamicKeyGroup](https://github.com/VictorAlbertos/RxSCache/blob/master/Pod/Classes/EvictDynamicKeyGroup.swift).
-* [EvictProvider](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EvictProvider.java) allows to explicitly evict all the data associated with the provider.
+* [EvictProvider](https://github.com/VictorAlbertos/RxSCache/blob/master/Pod/Classes/EvictProvider.swift) allows to explicitly evict all the data associated with the provider.
-* [EvictDynamicKey](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EvictDynamicKey.java) allows to explicitly evict the data of an specific [DynamicKey](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/DynamicKey.java).
+* [EvictDynamicKey](https://github.com/VictorAlbertos/RxSCache/blob/master/Pod/Classes/EvictDynamicKey.swift) allows to explicitly evict the data of an specific [DynamicKey](https://github.com/VictorAlbertos/RxSCache/blob/master/Pod/Classes/DynamicKey.swift).
-* [EvictDynamicKeyGroup](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EvictDynamicKeyGroup.java) allows to explicitly evict the data of an specific [DynamicKeyGroup](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/DynamicKeyGroup.java).
+* [EvictDynamicKeyGroup](https://github.com/VictorAlbertos/RxSCache/blob/master/Pod/Classes/EvictDynamicKeyGroup.swift) allows to explicitly evict the data of an specific [DynamicKeyGroup](https://github.com/VictorAlbertos/RxSCache/blob/master/Pod/Classes/DynamicKeyGroup.swift).
-* [DynamicKey](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/DynamicKey.java) is a wrapper around the key object for those providers which need to handle multiple records, so they need to provide multiple keys, such us endpoints with pagination, ordering or filtering requirements.
+* [DynamicKey](https://github.com/VictorAlbertos/RxSCache/blob/master/Pod/Classes/DynamicKey.swift) is a wrapper around the key object for those providers which need to handle multiple records, so they need to provide multiple keys, such us endpoints with pagination, ordering or filtering requirements.
 To evict the data associated with one particular key use EvictDynamicKey.
-* [DynamicKeyGroup](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/DynamicKeyGroup.java) is a wrapper around the key and the group for those providers which need to handle multiple records grouped, so they need to provide multiple keys organized in groups, such us endpoints with filtering AND pagination requirements.
+* [DynamicKeyGroup](https://github.com/VictorAlbertos/RxSCache/blob/master/Pod/Classes/DynamicKeyGroup.swift) is a wrapper around the key and the group for those providers which need to handle multiple records grouped, so they need to provide multiple keys organized in groups, such us endpoints with filtering AND pagination requirements.
 To evict the data associated with the key of one particular group, use EvictDynamicKeyGroup.

 Using CacheProviders enum
 -------------------------
-Now you can use your enum providers calling RxCache.Providers.cache static method.
+Now you can use your enum providers calling RxCache.Providers.cache() static method.

 It's a really good practice to organize your data providers in a set of Repository classes where RxCache and Moya work together.
-Yes, RxCache is the perfect match for [Moya](https://github.com/Moya/Moya) to create a repository of auto-managed-caching data pointing to endpoints.
+Indeed, RxCache is the perfect match for [Moya](https://github.com/Moya/Moya) to create a repository of auto-managed-caching data pointing to endpoints.

 This would be the MockRepository: